 Towards the start of lockdown, Redwood’s Khevyn Limbajee penned a blog on the future of consultation practices and how consultation experts were adapting to the reliance on digital technology.
-Although the country is slowly emerging out of lockdown, the way in which consultation takes place continues to rely on digital methods – and Redwood Consulting has embraced this change.
+Although the rules around lockdown continue to change, the way in which consultation takes place continues to rely on digital methods – and Redwood Consulting continues to embrace this.
 More than this, learnings from the age of digital consultation will be learns for the future, as benefits such as a wider reach, greater accessibility and longer periods of engagement continue to be used in consultations to come.

 Following the launch of several online consultations across the country, Natasha Lee sets out our top ten tips for running a successful period of digital engagement: